pmachapman/Confessions/README.md

-# Creeds and Confessions Mobile App
+# Creeds and Confessions Website

+Free for personal and commercial use under the CCA 4.0 license.
+See [LICENSE.md](LICENSE.md).

 ## Helios by HTML5 UP
 html5up.net | @ajlkn